VanshikaKa-7/zepto-sql-analysis/README.md

 This project focuses on analyzing a retail dataset inspired by Zepto to uncover meaningful business insights related to pricing strategies, discount patterns, and inventory distribution.
 Using PostgreSQL, raw data has been transformed into structured insights that simulate real-world ecision-making in an e-commerce business environment.

+🎯 Objectives

+The main objective of this project is to:

+Understand pricing and discount trends across products.
+Analyze inventory availability and stock distribution.
+Identify category-wise performance patterns.
+Generate insights that can help improve pricing and sales strategies.

+🛠️Tools & Technologies
+PostgreSQL – Used for data storage and query execution.
+SQL (Structured Query Language) – Used for data analysis, filtering, and aggregations Kaggle – Used as a source for obtaining the dataset